Infosys/Infosys-Model-Inference-Library/README_ADVANCED.md

 - If preprocessing and post-processing are required for your process, then add it accordingly in the predict method.

 ### Example 2:
 Let's look at another simpler example.
-Refer to the `CustomModelLoader` class in [custom_model_loader.py](custom_model_loader.py) where we load Detecto - an object detection model trained on COCO Dataset.
+Refer to the `CustomDetectoModelLoader` class in [custom_model_loader.py](custom_model_loader.py) where we load Detecto - an object detection model trained on COCO Dataset.

 ```text
 Sudo Code of CustomDetectoModelLoader class: